Pelham Criminal Defense Lawyers

 What should I do if I am charged with driving with a suspended license or DWI in Pelham Town Court in Westchester County?

 You should enter a plea of not guilty, invoke your right to remain silent, and retain our suspended license lawyers by calling 914-723-7900.
-Our team of lawyers have over 25 years of legal experience and we are prepared to fight for you.
+Our team of lawyers have more than 20 years of legal experience and we are prepared to fight for you.

 Court Description: The Pelham Town Court is located in the heart of downtown.
 It has jurisdiction over misdemeanor matters (such as Unlawful Possession of Marijuana and Criminal Sale of a Control Substance in the 7th Degree) and lower level civil matters including landlord tenant cases.